emrepun/Coin-Kurlari/README.md

 Important Note: It has been only 3 months since I have started coding in general.
 I'm aware that my code does not have a good quality.
 There is a lot of repetition of methods, and it is not much of an OOP example.
-If you could edit and make it better, I would be much obliged.
+I would be much obliged, if you could edit and make it better.
-The reason I wanted to share this projec is; even though this is a simple coded project, it can be useful for the beginners who might be interested with tab bar controllers, alamofire, swiftyjson, and core data.
+The reason I wanted to share this project is; even though this is a simple coded project, it can be useful for the beginners who might be interested with tab bar controllers, alamofire, swiftyjson, and core data.